hollands-spoor/wp-accordion/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Can I nest the accordion block into another accrodion? =

-An answer to that question.
+Yes.

 == Screenshots ==